 I was 13.
 So I remember him and I have fond memories of him, but I can’t say that it was deep, deep.
 My mother’s father.
 Lived longer.
 He made it into my high school years.
 Honestly, the grandparents had the greatest impact on me was my mother’s mother.

-Um, well, when I finished college, I thought I was going to be a politician.
+Bradley Shavit Artson: Um, well, when I finished college, I thought I was going to be a politician.
 So I had been an LBJ intern in Congress.
 One summer.
-I worked for Senator Alan Cranston, who was the U S Senator from California and my junior summer, I worked as an intern.
+I worked for Senator Alan Cranston, who was the US Senator from California and my junior summer, I worked as an intern.
 Well, I was a volunteer intern for the assemblyman from San Francisco, a talented man named Willie Brown.

-So I had two glorious years working for mr. Brown.
+So I had two glorious years working for Mr. Brown.
 And that persuaded me not to be a politician.
-He was at his great, but the demands of the job made it clear to me that I couldn’t figure out a way to have a meaningful friendship circle and family life and be a politician, which is not to say that others can’t figure it out.
+He was at his great, but the demands of the job made it clear to me that I couldn’t figure out a way to have a meaningful friendship circle and family life and be a politician, which is not to say that others can’t figure it out, but I could not.

-But I could my then girlfriend, who is now my wife of 34 years.
-She said to me, I’d always talked about being a successful politician and then going to a medical school at the end of my career for the learning.
+But I could My then-girlfriend, who is now my wife of 34 years.
+She said to me, I’d always talked about being a successful politician and then going to a Rabbinical school at the end of my career for the learning.
 And she said, if that’s what you want to do, you should not postpone it.
 You should do that now.

 And that was good advice.
-Most of what she tells me is, so I, uh, went through a medical school, intending to be a congregational rabbi, and I was for 10 years in Southern California.
-In a place halfway between LA and San Diego called mission BA.
+Most of what she tells me is, so I, uh, went through Rabbinical school, intending to be a congregational rabbi, and I was for 10 years in Southern California.
+In a place halfway between LA and San Diego called Mission Viejo.

 David Hirsch: Excellent.
-Um, so how was it that you and Alana met then?
+Um, so how was it that you and Elana met then?

-Bradley Shavit Artson: We met at Friday night services at college, in the last stanza of the final hymn of the service beautiful voice and is utterly oblivious to what’s going on around her.
+Bradley Shavit Artson: We met at Friday night services at college, in the last stanza of the final hymn of the service.
+My wife has a beautiful voice and is utterly oblivious to what’s going on around her.

-Uh, all of which I knew by the end of that hand, because she sang with a different melody than everyone else in the room and had no clue she was doing it, which tells you everything.
+Uh, all of which I knew by the end of that hand, because she sang with a different melody than everyone else in the room and had no clue she was doing it, which tells you everything you need to know.

 David Hirsch: Okay.
-I won’t probably any deeper than a, but thank you for sharing.
-So, uh, your career has been for the last 20 years or so with the American Jewish university and the Abner and Roslyn Goldstein Dean’s chair at the Ziegler school over by Nicole studies.
+I won’t probe any deeper then but thank you for sharing.
+So, uh, your career has been for the last 20 years or so with the American Jewish University and the Abner and Roslyn Goldstein Dean’s chair at the Ziegler School of Rabbinical studies.

 Bradley Shavit Artson: Well, as Dean, I’m responsible for supporting the faculty and helping make sure that the faculty gets hired and promoted and that sort of stuff.
-I’m responsible for recruitment of new students and for counseling them as they’re in the school and beyond, uh, I’m rolling Bonstable for policies for the school fundraising, for the school, getting donors to support fittingly leadership.
+I’m responsible for recruitment of new students and for counseling them as they’re in the school and beyond, uh, I’m responsible for policies for the school fundraising, for the school, getting donors to support creating lay leadership.

 And then I also teach I’m a professor of philosophy.
 So I teach an introductory philosophy course for the first year students, I teach a course on science and religion for the fourth year students.
 And I teach a course on applying the Bible to contemporary social issues in the final semester of the senior year.

-Um, and for whom that’s now part of their Rapids.
+Um, and for whom that’s now part of their Rabbi.

 David Hirsch: Yeah.
 I think that’s wonderful.
 So you’re also a Dean.
 If I remember of a program in Potsdam, Germany, what is that about?

 I am, although it’s a bit awkward and complicated.
 From Los Angeles.
-I am the Dean of the school in Germany and we ordain and train European conservative sorts of rabbis to serve in Europe.
+I am the Dean of the school in Germany and we ordain and train European conservative Masorti rabbis to serve in Europe.

 David Hirsch: Does that include traveling or are you able to do that remotely?